 Any person admitted under the age of 18 years should have a legitimate guarantor present at admission, to accept and sign the terms and conditions document.

 - Complete pre-admission so that you can be fast-tracked on the day of admission.
 You can then use the quick check-in desk specifically for patients who have been pre-admitted.

 - Understand that bed availability depends on the occupancy rate of the hospital.
 We apologise if you have to wait for a bed to become available: this depends on doctors’ rounds and the discharging of patients.
 Unplanned emergency admissions can also influence availability.

-- Provide a list of your medication and bring all your chronic medication from home.
+- Provide a list of your medication and bring all your chronic medication from home in the original containers/packaging and give it to the nurse receiving you in the ward.
 Your chronic medication will be reviewed by your doctor and where appropriate, administered to you during your stay.
 Any remaining medication will be returned to you on discharge.
 Ask your doctor about taking your chronic medication on the evening and morning before surgery.

 - Do not eat or drink six hours before surgery, not even chewing gum or drinking water.